sergioisidoro/ndeapy/README.md

-# ndeapy - A Norde open banking api python client with uplink
+# ndeapy - [A Nordea open banking api](https://developer.nordeaopenbanking.com/) python client with uplink

 # How to use